There are many versions of Buttercream Frosting. Some

 One thing that seems very silly but is true.
 There are Bad Buttercream

 there are lousy days."
-I’m not sure what causes the problem:
+I am not sure what causes the problem:

 I just know why, but it is a

 perceived fact!
-The way I have handled the problem is that I changed the decoration on the cake since I couldn’t get the smooth top or
+The way I have handled the problem is that I changed the decoration on the cake since I could not get the smooth top or

 sides as I originally planned.
 Writing a greeting on a messy top would look awful, so I changed the design idea and put flowers

 everywhere.
 I could have also done a basket weave technique around the sides.
-Just go with the flow and don’t get
+Just go with the flow and do not get

 frustrated!
 Aunt Martha won’t chuck the cake at you if you don’t write her name on the top this time.
 Remember that you are